What are My Pregnancy Options at 20?

 "I’m 29.
 Is parenting right for me?”

-2. Am I financially prepared to raise a child?
+2. Am I financially prepared to raise this child?

 In 2013, raising a child until the age of 18 costs an average of $245,340.
 Given our modern economic trends, that’s a number that will continue to increase as time passes.
 You don’t have to be rich to be a parent — plenty of amazing parents aren’t wealthy.
 However, as a woman in your 20s, you may not have had a chance to build up your savings accounts to the point that raising a child is something you feel you can take on financially.